lpego/ExperNet/README.md

     	```
         python scripts/rename_copy_imgs.py YOUR_INPUT_FOLDER YOUR_OUTPUT_FOLDER
         ```
 3. Be patient!
 There is no feedback on screen if the script is running.
-When it's done it will show your cursor again.
+When it's done it will show your cursor ready to type again.

 If running FFMPEG:
 1. [...]